 Getting the most out of mentoring

-Having a role model to support, advise and guide you, can help you aim high and achieve your full potential.
+A mentor at work can support, advise and guide you, helping you to gain experience, develop skills and achieve your full potential.

-A mentor is a trusted person with experience who can:
+A mentor is a trusted colleague or member of staff with experience who can:

 • help you develop your skills and knowledge